hye-na/slots/README.md

 ### Wireframes:

-A stress-free version of slots.
+A stress-free version of slots.<br>

-Desktop and mobile version.
+Desktop and mobile version.<br>
 Mobile is viewed horizontally for readibility and swiping function.

 ### User Stories: